emard/filament-sensor/README.md

 is very small.

-When filament is removed, magnet returns to its default position by its own gravity or by attractive force from the second magnet.
+When filament is removed, magnet returns to its default position by its own weight or by attractive force from the second magnet.

 Second magnet should be used if filament sensor is